 Occasionally, there are 12 hours shifts available, however, most Nurse

-Residents orient on 8 hour shifts for the first few months; The weekend
+Residents orient on eight hour shifts for the first few months.
+The

 13) When can I start working?